With the pellet grill enjoying a relatively recent rise in popularity, it’s time that you learned how to really use it.

 Crank up the grill to 500f, allowing it to heat through thoroughly, and then move the meat back into the grill, on a lower rack, and sear it for a couple of minutes with the lid closed, turning it once, until you have a great crust.

-7. Creating a Smokier Flavor
+7. Create a Smokier Flavor Straight from the Fridge

 This tip is for those larger cuts of meat that you want to pull more smoke into, such as beef brisket or a chuck roast.